Introduce yourself and tell us about Creative Tim.

 Dale Carnegie for his awesome book “How to win friends and influence people”.

-Eric Ries for presenting the step by step guide to create a business that is resolving a problem for somebody.
+Eric Ries for presenting the step-by-step guide to creating a business that is resolving a problem for somebody.